 SQL is used to perform database operations on many relational model databases to perform several crud operations.
 The common language for all relational model databases is SQL (Structured Query Language).
 The formula only differs in all the databases.
 All the features in SQL cheat sheet commands can be used to performs mostly all the complex operations or data requirements in any application or directly to generate reports or data files to export or import to or from respectively from the databases.

-This has been a guide to Cheatsheet SQL here we have discussed the content and command as well as free tips and tricks of cheat sheet SQL you may also look at the following article to learn more –
+This has been a guide to Cheatsheet SQL.
+Here we have discussed the concept, content and commands as well as free tips and tricks of cheat sheet SQL.
+You may also look at the following article to learn more –

 - SQL Interview Questions and answers – Top 12 Useful Questions